-- An additional half (0.5) unit selected from all physics courses (see suggestions below).
+- An additional 0.5 units selected from all physics courses (see suggestions below).

-There are several options for the choice of the fifth course.
+There are several options for the fifth course.
 While any of the 100-level courses could be used, specific intermediate courses accessible upon completion of the introductory sequence with lab are also good choices.
 For example, PHYS 240 and 241 provide further experience with the foundations of physics.
-PHYS 219 and 270 explore computational approaches to problem solving using examples from astronomy, physics and other sciences.
-Other options may include individual study and special topics courses related to astronomy.
+PHYS 270 explores computational approaches to problem-solving using examples from astronomy, physics and other sciences.
+Other options may include individual study and special-topics courses related to astronomy.

 Note: College policy prohibits a student from receiving a minor in the same department as his or her major.
 Thus, a physics major may not elect to minor in astronomy.

-The Senior Capstone includes the presentation of a talk on a topic in physics at a department colloquium and a comprehensive written exam in physics.
+The Senior Capstone includes the presentation of a talk on a topic in physics at a department colloquium and a set of gateway examinations in physics.